C. elegans PKD-Targeted Services

-C. elegans — with its evolutionarily conserved PKD genes, polycystin ciliary localization and polycystin sensory function — is a powerful model for characterizing the physiological roles of PKD genes in their native cellular environment.
+With its evolutionarily conserved PKD genes, polycystin ciliary localization and polycystin sensory function, C. elegans is a powerful model for characterizing the physiological roles of PKD genes in their native cellular environment.

-The Model Systems Core offers five C. elegans PKD-targeted services:
+The Model Systems Core offers several C. elegans PKD-targeted services:

-- Small-molecular screening for cystic phenotype effects, such as mating behavior and dye filling
+- Small-molecular or RNAi screening for cystic phenotype effects, such as mating behavior and dye filling

-- Screens for deletion mutants of worm homologs of interesting mammalian genes
+- Screens for deletion mutants of worm homologues of interesting mammalian genes

-- Training on C. elegans-related technologies (cilia structure and function, worm genetics, and whole-genome mutagenesis and high-throughput RNAi screenings)
+- Training on C. elegans-related technologies, including cilia structure and function, worm genetics, and whole-genome mutagenesis and high-throughput RNAi screenings